0xmozak/mozak-vm/examples/README.md

 # Guest Programs

 *WARNING*: this workspace specifies default cargo target as native, which means that for building mozakvm versions we need to manually specify the system target via `--target` (see below), as well as build std libraries for the platform with `Zbuild-std` unstable feature.
-But as long as we are using the provided commands `cargo build-mozakvm` and `cargo run-mozakvm`, everything should be taken care of under the hood.
+But as long as we are using the provided commands `cargo mozakvm-build` and `cargo mozakvm-run`, everything should be taken care of under the hood.

 Example contains cargo projects which generate ELF compatible with MozakVM.
 The target ISA is RISC-V with I and M extensions, described best in `.cargo/riscv32im-mozak-mozakvm-elf.json`.